mroughan/SurrealNumbers.jl/README.md

 "simplest" dyadic rational number such that $x_L < x < x_R$.
 In the
 interval $(0,1)$ simplest means having the denominator with the lowest power, i.e., in order of preference we would like the denomator to the
 $1,2,3, \ldots$.

-We can find this though a simple modification of the standard binary search a simplified version of which is shown below.
+We can find the latter though a simple modification of the standard binary search a simplified version of which is shown below.

      a = 0; b = 1
      while true